ApryseSDK/pdftron-react-native/README.md

 ]);
 ```
 ##### setPropertyForAnnotation
 To set properties for specified annotation in the current document, if it is valid.
-For available properties, please check out `AnnotationProperties` located in `src/Confg.js`.

 Parameters: